Game engine: Purpose

 Some game engines only provide real-time 3D rendering capabilities instead of the wide range of functionality needed by games.
 These engines rely upon the game developer to implement the rest of this functionality or to assemble it from other game-middleware components.
-These types of engines are generally referred to as a "graphics engine", "rendering engine", or "3D engine" instead of the more encompassing term "game engine".
-This terminology is inconsistently used, as many full-featured 3D game engines are referred to simply as "3D engines".
+These types of engines are generally referred to as a "graphics engine", "rendering engine", or "3D engine" instead of the all-encompassing term "game engine".
+This terminology is inconsistently used, as many full-featured 3D game engines are simply referred to as "3D engines".
 Examples of graphics engines include: Crystal Space, Genesis3D, Irrlicht, OGRE, RealmForge, Truevision3D, and Vision Engine.
 Modern game- or graphics-engines generally provide a scene graph—an object-oriented representation of the 3D game-world which often simplifies game design and can be used for more efficient rendering of vast virtual worlds.
+Most game engines or graphics engines use a Graphics API, which eases communication with the GPU.
+But older games did not have hardware acceleration or GPUs and had to build their own software renderer.

-As technology ages, the components of an engine may become outdated or insufficient for the requirements of a given project.
+As technology ages, the components of an engine may become obsolete or insufficient for the requirements of a given project.
 Since the complexity of programming an entirely new engine may result in unwanted delays (or necessitate that a project restart from the beginning), an engine-development team may elect to update their existing engine with newer functionality or components.

+Game engines are not limited to use in the video game field, and have found uses in other scientific fields.
+Part of this is due to game engines being optimized for consumer-grade computing equipment rather than high-performance computing, allowing researchers to develop programs for their use on lower cost machines.
+Game engines also simplify many of the computing operations needed for scientific software, including graphics, networking, and interactivity, reducing the need to develop these features themselves.